WalterNguyenn/Escapegineers/README.md

 # Escapegineers

-A Purdue-inspired escape room game built with Next.js and Tailwind CSS.
+A Purdue-inspired escape room website built with Next.js and Tailwind CSS.

 ## Getting Started